-To ensure an effective and efficient audit, and to ensure the independence of the auditor, the policy guides the use of a single audit firm for MGL, its subsidiaries, Macquarie's managed funds and their controlled portfolio companies.
+To ensure an effective and efficient audit, and to ensure the independence of the auditor, the policy guides the use of a single audit firm for MGL, its subsidiaries, Macquarie's managed funds and their controlled portfolio companies (where circumstances allow, and Macquarie has the power to require such appointment).

-Where non-audit work to be performed by the external auditor falls outside the scope of pre-approved services or the proposed engagement fee exceeds the policy's local currency threshold the policy requires BAC approval, or approval of the BAC Chair between meetings for subsequent noting by the BAC.
+Where non-audit work to be performed by the external auditor falls outside the scope of pre-approved services or the proposed engagement fee exceeds the policy's local currency threshold, the policy requires BAC approval, or approval of the BAC Chair between meetings for subsequent noting by the BAC.